Rangelands hold 30% of global soil carbon. They could do more.

 Carbon Monitoring in Rangelands is a research program aimed at understanding and unlocking the promise of rangeland management as a natural climate solution.
 We provide tools and data that can help ranchers, policymakers, and tribal agencies track the land’s forage production and carbon balance.
 This information has broad applications—it provides land managers with the ability to monitor indicators of ecological status, assess the impacts of land management choices, and effectively engage with carbon markets.

-In collaboration with Columbia University and others, we developed the novel Rangeland Carbon Tracking and Management Tool (RCTM), a low-cost remote sensing and field data informed system for monitoring plant productivity and the ecosystem carbon balance of grassland systems at local to regional scales.
-The RCTM framework utilizes open source data, is peer reviewed (Xia et al., 2024, in review), and the underlying source code is freely available.
+In collaboration with Columbia University and others, we developed the novel Rangeland Carbon Tracking and Management Tool (RCTM), a low-cost system to monitor plant productivity and the ecosystem carbon balance of grassland systems.
+Based on remote sensing and field data, the tool can provide insights at local to regional scales.
+The RCTM framework utilizes open source data, is peer reviewed, and the underlying source code is freely available.

 Above: Map of soil carbon change over the past 20 years across a ranch in Southwest Colorado.
 Image by Andrew Mullen.